DivyaThottappilly/ML-colabresearch/README.md

 go to bars more than once a month and are under the age of 30 OR go to cheap restaurants more than 4 times a month and income is less than 50K.

-## Observations

 ### Summary of Acceptance of Bar coupons based on two conditons .
-Acceptance Rate of Bar coupons and Acceptance rate dependence on frequency Acceptance rate for drivers who go to bars more than once a month, had passengers that were not a kid, and had occupations other than farming, fishing, or forestry.
+* Acceptance Rate of Bar coupons and Acceptance rate dependence on frequency
+* Acceptance rate for drivers who go to bars more than once a month, had passengers that were not a kid, and had occupations other than farming, fishing, or forestry.

-### Summary of Observations are included
+### Summary
+Combined observations of above two criterias
+There is a noticeable difference.
+The target group defined by these combined criteria (frequent bar visitors, no kids as passengers, and specific occupations) shows a significantly higher acceptance rate for bar coupons compared to all other drivers.

-## Investigation on "Carry out & Take away" Coupons
+### Investigation on "Carry out & Take away" Coupons
+What portions of " Carry out & Take away" coupons are accepted ?

+Calculate acceptance rate of Carry and Take out coupns based on Education , Income and number of passengers

+### Summary
+* Overall Acceptance Rate for Carry out & Take away coupons:
+  Proportion of accepted carry out & take away coupons: 0.74 (74)

+There is a noticeable trend where individuals with Some High School education have a very high acceptance rate (0.94), which gradually decreases with higher levels of education, with Graduate degree (Masters or Doctorate) having the lowest acceptance rate (0.65).

+Passengers accompanied by Friend(s) have the highest acceptance rate (0.76), while those with Kid(s) as passengers have the lowest (0.70).